sunniesnow/sunniesnow-record/README.md

 Known bug in FFmpeg 6.0.
 Use FFmpeg 6.1 or later.

-### Stuck at loading background on Windows
+### Stuck at loading `Background` or `ResultProfile` on Windows

-This may happen when the background is an SVG.
+This may happen when the background or avatar is an SVG.
 This is a known issue caused by
 [a bug](https://github.com/Automattic/node-canvas/issues/1211)
 and [another bug](https://github.com/pixijs/node/issues/14).
-To work around this, use another background image format.
+To work around this, use another image format.

 ## License